Pseudoreflections on Prym Varieties: Involutions

 \subsection{The case \texorpdfstring{$g(F)=1$}{g(F)=1}}

-The Prym map for bielliptic curves is considered in \cite{N}, where the generic fibers are described for $g\ge 10$.
-We introduce some notation: let $\mathcal B_g\subset \mathcal M_g$ denote the moduli space of curves with a bielliptic structure; that is, smooth curves $C$ of genus $g$ equipped with a degree $2$ map $C\rightarrow E$ over an elliptic curve.
-It is known that $\mathcal B_g$ is irreducible of dimension $2g-2$.
-The preimage of $\mathcal B_g$ by the forgetful map $\cR_g\rightarrow \mathcal M_g$ breaks-up into several irreducible components, one of which, $\mathcal {RB}_{g,2}$, corresponds to the elements $(C,\eta)$ for which there exists a diagram as in \eqref{diagram} with $g(F)=1, g(C_1)=2$ (see \cite[Section~2]{N} for more details, where this component is called $\cR_{B,g,1}$).
-The main result of this section is the following:
+The Prym map for bielliptic curves is considered in \cite{N}, where the general fibers are described for $g\ge 10$.
+We introduce some notation: let $\cB_g\subset \cM_g$ denote the moduli space of curves with a bielliptic structure; that is, smooth curves $C$ of genus $g$ equipped with a degree $2$ map $C\rightarrow E$ over an elliptic curve.
+It is known that $\cB_g$ is irreducible of dimension $2g-2$.
+The preimage of $\cB_g$ by the forgetful map $\cR_g\rightarrow \cM_g$ breaks-up into several irreducible components, one of which, $\mathcal {RB}_{g,2}$, corresponds to the elements $(C,\eta)$ for which there exists a diagram as in \eqref{diagram} with $g(F)=1, g(C_1)=2$ (see \cite[Section~2]{N} for more details, where this component is called $\cR_{B,g,1}$).
+Our aim is to compute the dimension of $\cP_g(\mathcal {RB}_{g,2})$.
+To do it, and for later applications, it will be useful to know that generically the abelian variety $P(\epsilon_2)$ is simple.
+This is a particular case of the following fact, that may have independent interest and, at the same time, probably well-known by the experts. \begin{proposition} For $g\geq 2$, the general element of the image of the ramified Prym map

-\begin{theorem} Assume that $g\ge 5$, then the bielliptic Prym locus $\cP_g(\mathcal {RB}_{g,2})$ gives an irreducible $(2g-3)$-dimensional family of curves with a pseudoreflection involution. \end{theorem} \begin{proof} In \cite[Theorem~8.7]{N} it is proved, under the hypothesis $g\ge 10$, that the generic fiber of the Prym map restricted to $\mathcal {RB}_{g,2}$ is $1$-dimensional and a complete description of the fiber is given.
-This result is optimal since the curve $C$ has a $1$-dimensional family of tetragonal series $g^1_4$ and Donagi's tetragonal construction (see \cite{do_fibres}) implies that the generic fiber is at least $1$-dimensional.
-In particular, the statement of the theorem follows for $g\ge 10$.
-The proof in \cite{N} is based on the analysis of the singularities of the theta divisor of $P$ combined with some ``translation invariant" properties of these loci.
-Our aim is to prove that the generic fiber has dimension $1$ for $g\ge 5$.